 Mr. Coughlin's amended employment agreement provides severance benefits to Mr. Coughlin in the event he is terminated without "Cause" or he resigns for "Good Reason," in each case, subject to his execution of a release of claims.
-If such termination occurs more than three months prior to or more than 18 months following a "Change in Control", the severance benefits include: (i) a lump sum payment equal to 18 months of his base salary; (ii) payment of any unpaid annual bonus from a prior fiscal year; (iii) a pro rata annual bonus for the year of termination based on actual achievement of applicable performance goals; (iv) pro-rata acceleration of the EBITDA PSUs if the EBITDA goal for the 2021 fiscal year is ultimately achieved; (v) acceleration of all time-based equity awards (excluding C Units) that would have vested during the 12 months following such termination; (vi) acceleration of all performance period ends during the 12 months following such termination, so long as such performance-based goals are actually achieved; and (vii) Petco-paid continued health insurance benefits under COBRA for up to 18 months following Mr. Coughlin's termination.
+If such termination occurs more than three months prior to or more than 18 months following a "Change in Control", the severance benefits include: (i) a lump sum payment equal to 18 months of his base salary; (ii) payment of any unpaid annual bonus from a prior fiscal year; (iii) a pro rata annual bonus for the year of termination based on actual achievement of applicable performance goals; (iv) pro-rata acceleration of the EBITDA PSUs if the EBITDA goal for the 2021 fiscal year is ultimately achieved; (v) acceleration of all time-based equity awards (excluding C Units) that would have vested during the 12 months following such termination; (vi) acceleration of all performance-based equity awards (excluding C Units and the EBITDA PSUs) for which the performance period ends during the 12 months following such termination, so long as such performance-based goals are actually achieved; and (vii) Petco-paid continued health insurance benefits under COBRA for up to 18 months following Mr. Coughlin's termination.

-Additionally, in the event such termination without Cause or resignation for Good Reason occurs within the three months prior to or the 18 months following a Change in Control, Mr. Coughlin will be eligible for the following severance benefits in lieu of the severance benefits described above: (i) a lump sum payment equal to two times the sum of his base salary and target annual bonus; (ii) payment of any unpaid annual bonus from a prior fiscal year; (iii) a pro rata annual bonus for the year of termination based on actual achievement of applicable performance goals; (iv) acceleration of the EBITDA PSUs if the EBITDA goal for fiscal 2021 is ultimately achieved; (v) accelerated vesting of time-based equity awards (excluding C Units); (vi) all outstanding performance-based equity awards (excluding C Units); (vi) all outstanding performance-based on achievement of the performance-based goals as if Mr. Coughlin had remained employed; and (vii) Petco-paid continued health insurance benefits under COBRA for up to 18 months following such termination.
+Additionally, in the event such termination without Cause or resignation for Good Reason occurs within the three months prior to or the 18 months following a Change in Control, Mr. Coughlin will be eligible for the following severance benefits in lieu of the severance benefits described above: (i) a lump sum payment equal to two times the sum of his base salary and target annual bonus; (ii) payment of any unpaid annual bonus from a prior fiscal year; (iii) a pro rata annual bonus for the year of termination based on actual achievement of applicable performance goals; (iv) acceleration of the EBITDA PSUs if the EBITDA goal for fiscal 2021 is ultimately achieved; (v) accelerated vesting of time-based equity awards (excluding C Units and EBITDA PSUs) will remain outstanding and eligible to become earned based on achievement of the performance-based goals as if Mr. Coughlin had remained employed; and (vii) Petco-paid continued health insurance benefits under COBRA for up to 18 months following such termination.

-Mr. Coughlin's amended and restated employment agreement also provides for the following accelerated vesting benefits upon a termination of his employment as a result of death or "Disability": (i) accelerated vesting of time-based equity awards (excluding C Units); (ii) all outstanding performance-based equity awards (excluding C Units); (ii) all outstanding an eligible to become earned based on achievement of the performance-based goals as if Mr. Coughlin had remained employed; and (iii) acceleration of the EBITDA PSUs if the EBITDA goal for fiscal 2021 is ultimately achieved.
+Mr. Coughlin's amended and restated employment agreement also provides for the following accelerated vesting benefits upon a termination of his employment as a result of death or "Disability": (i) accelerated vesting of time-based equity awards (excluding C Units); (ii) all outstanding performance-based equity awards (excluding C Units and EBITDA PSUs) will remain outstanding an eligible to become earned based on achievement of the performance-based goals as if Mr. Coughlin had remained employed; and (iii) acceleration of the EBITDA PSUs if the EBITDA goal for fiscal 2021 is ultimately achieved.